Recorder of Kinsale

-Like other Irish Recorders, the Recorder of Kinsale was not a Crown appointment, but was elected by Kinsale Corporation, also known as the Court of the Hundred.
+Like other Irish recorders, the recorder of Kinsale was not a Crown appointment, but was elected by Kinsale Corporation, also known as the Court of the Hundred.
+They could annul the election, as they did that of John Dowdall in 1692.

-In addition to presiding at criminal trials, it seems likely that he held a weekly court of Petty session to deal with routine judicial business, as his colleague the Recorder of Clonakilty did.
+In addition to presiding at criminal trials, it seems likely that he held a weekly court of Petty session to deal with routine judicial business, as his colleague the recorder of Clonakilty did.
 The Reorder was also charged with keeping the peace.
-Henry Bathurst, in the 1650s, was much occupied with curbing the supposed threat to public order posed by the large Quakers community in County Cork, and was accused, perhaps unfairly, of being a "great persecutor" of that denomination.
+Henry Bathurst, in the 1650s, was much occupied with curbing the supposed threat to public order posed by the large Quakers community in County Cork, and was accused, perhaps unfairly, of being a "great persecutor" of that religious denomination.

-Due to the size of the town, the Recorder's duties were not especially onerous, and were often combined with another Government post.
-Henry Bathurst was also Recorder of Cork, and Sir Richard Cox, 1st Baronet, was also Recorder of Clonakilty from 1675: he later went on to hold high judicial office, notably as Lord Chancellor of Ireland.
-William Rowley, the elder brother of Admiral Sir Josias Rowley, who was Recorder from 1796 to 1812, combined that position with the office of Commissioner of Customs for Kinsale, and also sat in the Irish House of Commons as member for Kinsale.
+Due to the size of the town, the recorder's duties were not especially onerous: the salary was a modest 15 shillings a year.
+The duties of the recorder were often combined with another Government post.
+Henry Bathurst was also Recorder of Cork, as was William Worth.
+Sir Richard Cox, 1st Baronet, was also Recorder of Clonakilty from 1675: he later went on to hold high judicial office, notably as Lord Chancellor of Ireland.
+William Rowley, who was the elder brother of Admiral Sir Josias Rowley, and who was Recorder from 1796 to 1812, combined that position with the office of Commissioner of Customs for Kinsale, and also sat in the Irish House of Commons as member for Kinsale.

-Like all Irish Recorderships, the office was abolished by the Irish Free State in 1924.
+Like all Irish recorderships within their jurisdiction, the office was abolished by the Irish Free State in 1924.